frdchang/fcMatlabTools/README.md

    the parameter hash keeps different function calls with different parameter sets saved in different folders.
   * processed in data in which a function is applied to a plurality of data1_t1,data1_t2,...,data1_tn .../fcProcessed/.../funcName-paramhash/funcName(data1_t[1-n].tif).ext
+  * this convention below uses the filesystem as a data holder rather than specifying the data holder apriori (such as hdf5) because the filesystem can grow organically.
+  * only limitation is that filenames need to be less than 255 chars.

   ```Matlab
 %% example data